bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ![](https://webdevhubcom.files.wordpress.com/2021/03/d44d1-0aqkp1drnhmnm34zz.jpg)

-Test if you have Ubuntu installed by typing “Ubuntu” in the search box in the bottom app bar that reads “Type here to search”.
-If you see a search result that reads **“Ubuntu 20.04 LTS”** with “App” under it, then you have it installed.
+Test if you have Ubuntu installed by typing “Ubuntu " in the search box in the bottom app bar that reads “Type here to search ".
+If you see a search result that reads **“Ubuntu 20.04 LTS "** with “App " under it, then you have it installed.

 ‌

-1. In the application search box in the bottom bar, type “PowerShell” to find the application named “Windows PowerShell”
+1. In the application search box in the bottom bar, type “PowerShell " to find the application named “Windows PowerShell "
-2. Right-click on “Windows PowerShell” and choose “Run as administrator” from the popup menu
+2. Right-click on “Windows PowerShell " and choose “Run as administrator " from the popup menu
 3. In the blue PowerShell window, type the following: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
 4. Restart your computer
-5. In the application search box in the bottom bar, type “Store” to find the application named “Microsoft Store”
+5. In the application search box in the bottom bar, type “Store " to find the application named “Microsoft Store "
-6. Click “Microsoft Store”
+6. Click “Microsoft Store "
-7. Click the “Search” button in the upper-right corner of the window
+7. Click the “Search " button in the upper-right corner of the window
-8. Type in “Ubuntu”
+8. Type in “Ubuntu "
-9. Click “Run Linux on Windows (Get the apps)”
+9. Click “Run Linux on Windows (Get the apps) "
-10. Click the orange tile labeled **“Ubuntu”** Note that there are 3 versions in the Microsoft Store… you want the one just entitled ‘Ubuntu’
+10. Click the orange tile labeled **“Ubuntu "** Note that there are 3 versions in the Microsoft Store… you want the one just entitled ‘Ubuntu’
-11. Click “Install”
+11. Click “Install "
-12. After it downloads, click “Launch”
+12. After it downloads, click “Launch "
 13. If you get the option, pin the application to the task bar.
-Otherwise, right-click on the orange Ubuntu icon in the task bar and choose “Pin to taskbar”
+Otherwise, right-click on the orange Ubuntu icon in the task bar and choose “Pin to taskbar "
-14. When prompted to “Enter new UNIX username”, type your first name with no spaces
+14. When prompted to “Enter new UNIX username ", type your first name with no spaces
 15. When prompted, enter and retype a password for this UNIX user (it can be the same as your Windows password)
 16. Confirm your installation by typing the command `whoami ‘as in who-am-i'`followed by Enter at the prompt (it should print your first name)
 17. You need to update your packages, so type `sudo apt update` (if prompted for your password, enter it)